emutos/manual/usermanual/docs/index.md

 Current releases give a detailed compatibility list in the file ``doc/status.txt``.

 Getting the current current git repository, or compiling the source.

+### Typography ###

+In this manual, a caret (^) indicates a control character.
+For example, ^I means hold down a control key and press the i key.
+The shift key is optional.

 ## Compatibility